From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: Reproducibility survey, tools, and licensing

 \section{Reproducibility survey, tools, and licensing}

-We now turn our attention to the practical aspects of how to build an Open Science-based foundation for this work and start by presenting the results from a small and informal user survey undertaken at the beginning of 2018.
-We then examine some of the latest developments on reproducibility in science in general.
+We now turn our attention to the practical aspects of how to build an Open Science-based foundation for this work and examine some of the latest developments on reproducibility in science in general.
 Next, we identify several tools and services that are available online and aim to provide solutions for reproducible science.
 Finally, we review the most popular licenses used for Open Source development.
-These issues cover a variety of topics that constitute the current state of the art in reproducibility and Open Science as of 2018--19, and we anticipate and recommend that similar surveys will be conducted at the start of any future project since developments in this field are very rapid, and new and better solutions continuously emerge.
+These issues cover a variety of topics that constitute the current state of the art in reproducibility and Open Science as of 2018--19.